-If you decide to end your marriage, there are certain issues that have to be settled.
+If you decide to end your marriage, there are certain issues that have to be settled in your divorce.
 For example, if you and your spouse have children, you’ll have to decide how much time each parent is going to spend with them and how much child support has to be paid.
-You’ll also have to divide your property and debts.
+You’ll also have to divide your property and debts if you’re handling.

 The forms you are required to complete differ depending on whether you have children and also on whether you are the petitioner (the spouse who initiates the divorce) or the respondent (the spouse who is served with divorce papers).
 Forms may also vary slightly from county to county, which is one reason why it's so important to use the Family Law Forms Assistant if you can.